-Workplace communication is easily streamlined and enhanced with LAN messenger, an intranet chat application.
+Workplace communication is easily streamlined and enhanced with Realpopup messenger, an intranet chat application.
 Requiring no servers and protecting against data leaks and virus threats, it allows all staff members to exchange messages, files and folders, create group chats and have their messages successfully delivered even when the recipient is offline.
 Creating a local network for your office, rather than communicating via the conventional email or internet messengers, speeds up communication and eliminates many limitations slowing down the free flow of information, such as email attachment restrictions.
 However, this may be boosted even further by dividing the local network into subparts called subnets.
 These may correspond to certain offices or even include a few devices.
 So, why should one consider subnetting, and how does it work exactly?

 The benefits of subnetting

 Organizations take advantage of subnets for a variety of reasons, the most common ones being easier network traffic control, increased security and preservation of address space.
 With a single large network, it may become difficult for the router to store all the IP addresses of individual systems.
 This obviously entails a need for higher memory as well as processing capacity, and the router therefore slows down, affecting the quality of workplace communication.
 Hence, an organization may choose to divide its local network into more efficient ones – that is, multiple smaller subnets.
 Within each subnet, its connected devices will communicate with each other directly – a host computer will forward packets of data right to the receiving machine.
 Subnet hierarchy may vary and be customized.
 Primary subnetworks may be, in turn, divided into even smaller units – for example, supporting several devices in a certain geographic location or building.
 As a result, network address utilization improves significantly, and all communication processes including data transfer are accelerated.
 Although LAN messenger networks are well-safeguarded against external threats, if a computer does get infected with a virus, its detrimental effects will not spread beyond its subnet, which adds another layer of protection.

 Adding subnets with LAN Messenger